-Watch out for the new Construction Contracts Bill or to give it its full name "The Local Democracy, Economic Development and Construction Bill", the new and improved version of the HGCR Act (1996) predicted to come into force late 2009/early 2010.
+The new Construction Contracts Bill or to give it its full name "The Local Democracy, Economic Development and Construction Bill", an updated version of the HGCR Act (1996), is likely to come into force this year.

-What's new in the new Bill? - amongst other things
+What's new in the new Bill? - amongst other things...

-- The Act will now apply to contracts agreed in writing or orally - Adjudication Costs-any attempt to allocate the costs of Adjudication between the parties will be invalid - Conditional payment-ban "pay when certified" clauses - Right to suspend widen the right to suspend to - ".....suspend performance of any or all of his obligations....."
+- The Act will now apply to contracts agreed in writing or orally - Adjudication Costs-any attempt to allocate the costs of Adjudication between the parties will be invalid - Conditional payment-ban "pay when certified" clauses - The payment provisions specifically relating to withholding will be fundamentally changed.